NCAS-CMS/cfdm/docs/source/introduction.rst

 The cfdm package can

-* read :term:`field constructs <field construct>` from netCDF and CDL datasets,
+* read :term:`field constructs <field construct>` and domain constructs from netCDF and CDL datasets,

-* create new field constructs in memory,
+* create new field and domain constructs in memory,

-* write field constructs to netCDF datasets on disk,
+* write field and domain constructs to netCDF datasets on disk,

 * read, write, and create coordinates defined by geometry cells,